awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless-v2.upgrade.md

 1. Restore the snapshot to create a new, provisioned DB cluster\.
 Follow the procedure in [Restoring from a DB cluster snapshot](aurora-restore-snapshot.md)\.

-   Choose the latest minor engine version available for the new cluster, for example, 10\.20\.
+   Choose the latest minor engine version available for the new cluster, for example, 10\.21\.

-1. Modify the DB cluster to upgrade it to Aurora PostgreSQL version 13\.6, which is compatible with Aurora Serverless v2\.
-Follow the procedure in [Manually upgrading the Aurora PostgreSQL engine](USER_UpgradeDBInstance.PostgreSQL.md#USER_UpgradeDBInstance.Upgrading.Manual)\.
+1. Modify the DB cluster to upgrade it to an Aurora PostgreSQL version that's compatible with Aurora Serverless v2, for example, 13\.7\.
+Follow the procedure in [Upgrading the Aurora PostgreSQL engine to a new major version](USER_UpgradeDBInstance.PostgreSQL.md#USER_UpgradeDBInstance.Upgrading.Manual)\.

 1. Modify the writer DB instance of the provisioned DB cluster to use the Serverless v2 DB instance class\.